RedisLabs/redisraft/docs/Introduction.md

 A RedisRaft cluster will remain available (i.e., able to process reads and writes) as long as the majority of its nodes remains online and able to communicate with each other.
 If this is not the case, the cluster becomes unavailable.

 RedisRaft nodes may persist data to disk for better durability or operate in-memory only.

-If an in-memory node goes down (i.e., the process is stopped or crashes or the host OS is restarted), then this node will longer be able to join the cluster.
-Such nodes should be removed and replaced by a new node; this is the equivalent of a disk-based node losing its files.
+The RedisRaft consensus algorithm enforces the following invariants:

+    1. A node must never lose the data it has acknowledged (i.e., written in the log)
+    2. A cluster may lose up to (N/2)-1 nodes while continuing to remain available.
+A cluster becomes unavailable when it loses a majority (>= 50%) of its nodes.

+So long as a node persists its log data to disk, it will survive crashes, OS restarts, etc. This is true as long as the files are still present and can be loaded when the node goes back online.

+However, if a node's log files are lost or corrupted, then that node needs to be removed from the cluster and re-joined.

+Every cluster node is identified by a unique, logical ID.
+So re-joining a node involves logically removing the old ID and re-joining the node with new ID.

+An in-memory node will naturally lose its data on every process crash/restart.
+In other words, a simple re-start of an in-memory node is the equivalent of losing a disk on a persistent node.

 ## What are RedisRaft's limitations?